-Students whose background checks show evidence of criminal action will be reviewed on a case-by-case basis to determine if they will be allowed to enter or progress in the Practical Nursing Program.
+Students whose background checks show evidence of criminal action will be reviewed on a case-by-case basis to determine if they will be allowed to enter or progress in the PN program.

 According to the Nursing Practice Act (§58-31b-302-7.b.), a person convicted of one or more felonies must receive an absolute discharge from the sentences for all felony convictions five or more years prior to the date of filing an application for licensure or registration under this chapter.
-Therefore, students who have committed felonies and have not met the above-stated criteria will not be allowed to enter or progress in the Practical Nursing Program.
+Therefore, students who have committed felonies and have not met the above-stated criteria will not be allowed to enter or progress in the PN program.